 - Cuningham House: Tropical flora in a Victorian-style greenhouse

 - Gilpin House: Orchids and carnivorous plants

 One of the most relaxing ways to experience the botanical gardens is on an electric-vehicle tour.
 On the tour, knowledgeable guides will answer all your most pressing horticultural questions.
-(Tours suspended until October 2021 at time of writing.)

 History & culture buffs visiting Christchurch won’t regret stopping in at the Canterbury Museum.
 This popular museum is one of the top tourist attractions in Christchurch.
 It focuses on the natural history & culture of the Canterbury Region and its connection to New Zealand as a whole.